carbonblack/funnerretro-client/README.md

-# FunnerRetro Client
+# Retro • Spec Client

-This is the UI for FunnerRetro.
+This is the UI for Retro • Spec.

 ## Hacking

 1. Install Node.js
 2. Clone this repo
-3. Run `npm install` in this repo to install all dependencies
+3. `cd retrospec-client`
-4. Run `npm start` to start the client
+4. `npm start`